-In the spirit of National Walk Your Pet Month, there is a lot of talk on the importance of walking your pet.
-And while we would agree that exercise is incredibly important, here are 5 (less obvious) health tips to consider so that your canine & feline friend enjoy a long healthy life!
+In the spirit of National Pet Wellness Month, there is a lot of talk on the importance of overall pet health.
+Here are 5 (less obvious) health tips to consider so that your canine & feline friend enjoy a long healthy life!

 - Keep Up With Grooming

 Just as humans require good grooming habits, so do our pets.
 While monthly baths are important, people often neglect the other dirty details that contribute to your pet’s overall health.

 - Brushing (every couple days): Stimulates the skin and allows natural oils to circulate.
 It also lessens chances of matting, irritation, or hairballs.
 Brushing removes excess fur from the coat, reducing the amount you find on your clothes and furniture.

 - Nail Trimming (2-4 weeks): Overgrown nails are more likely to snag, break, or crack which could lead to greater discomfort or injury.

 - Haircuts (varies): Some breeds require regular hair clipping or shaving.
 This helps to avoid matting and depending on your local weather, can avoid overheating in the summer.

 - Ear Cleaning (1x a week): Keeping the inside surfaces of your dog’s ears clean will not only feel good to your dog, but is good way to help prevent wax build up and ear infections (cue funky odor).